GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part01.rst

 A declaration is used to introduce the name of a variable and its type.
-..
-TODO In this syntax description a bold monospaced font face like this is used
-.. to denote keywords or verbatim lexical elements.

 Our language will support, for the moment, only two types for variables.